ucm-it/hpc_docs/INSTALL.md

 ## Prerequisite Tools
 1. Node.js
    This is the runtime Javascript Enviroment that is used also as our package manager for all javascript packages.
 Without Node.js, it will not be possible to downlaod a working, local copy of the repository.
+The instructions can be followed [here](https://nodejs.org/en/download/package-manager)

 ## Prerequisite Javascript Packages
 1. Docusaurus